When to Show a Suggestion? Integrating Human Feedback in AI-Assisted Programming: Theoretical Formulation of Suggestion Utility

 A critical design question in programmer-{\coderec} interaction is \textbf{when} should the model inject a suggestion into the IDE?
-While the current version of {\coderec} provides a suggestion most times it detects a brief pause in the IDE \footnote{The exact operating mode of Copilot is not revealed in this work, and we only consider adding functionality on top of the existing version without replacement.
-To the best of our knowledge, Copilot does not (as of 2022) implement a contextual filter as proposed here, but may employ some other heuristics for filtering suggestions.}, an alternative is to not suggest and allow the programmer to ask for suggestions using a keyboard shortcut.
-However, the latter may lead to a sub-optimal interaction because its success would require the programmer to build a very accurate mental model of {\coderec} abilities {\citep{sarkar2022like}}, which is possible but only with lengthy interactions with the model \citep{bansal2019beyond} or with training \citep{mozannar2022teaching}.
-Second, requiring an explicit invocation might disrupt the natural flow of the programmer, where achieving a state of flow represents a state of intensive focus {\citep{csikszentmihalyi2014flow}}.
-Studies have shown that unhelpful interruptions can decrease task performance \citep{bailey2001effects}.
+The version of that we {\coderec} provides a suggestion when it detects a brief pause in the IDE.
+Alternative interaction designs would require the programmer to ask for suggestions using a keyboard shortcut or to enable a mix of human and machine initiatives.
+Requiring the programmer to ask may lead to sub-optimal interactions because its success would rely on programmers having an accurate mental model of {\coderec} abilities {\cite{sarkar2022like}} which can require long-term interactions with the model \cite{bansal2019beyond} or training \cite{mozannar2022teaching}.
+Second, requiring an explicit invocation can disrupt the natural flow of programming, breaking a state of flow achieved during intensive focus {\cite{csikszentmihalyi2014flow}}.
+Designs requiring user initiative as well as those automatically displaying content can burden users with interruptions that decrease task performance \cite{bailey2001effects,Cutrell2001Interrupt}.
+We note that such costs can be inferred and accounted for formally in utility-theoretic systems \cite{HA_Interrupt2003,Attention_sensitive1999}.

-Ideally, {\coderec} should display suggestions when the suggestions promise to provide value to programmers.
-For example, consider the task of completing a function and the time taken to complete it as a proxy for the overall effort.
+Ideally, {\coderec} should display suggestions when the suggestions provide net value to programmers.
+For example, consider the task of completing a function and the time taken to complete it as a proxy for the total effort.
 If the expected time required to verify and edit {\coderec}'s suggestion exceeds the time to write the code by themselves (counterfactual cost), then {\coderec} should not show its suggestions.
 Conversely, if the expected time to write exceeds the time to verify and edit, it may be useful to display the suggestion.
-We now formalize intuition with a utility theoretical formulation and in the next section discuss the methodology to make it practical.
+We now formalize this intuition with a utility-theoretic formulation and, in the next section, discuss the methodology to make it practical.